moncheeta/veteran_donations/README.md

 # Donate to Veterans
 Donate to Veterans using Venmo.
+This was built during my first hackathon at HSHacks in 2023.

 ## running
 To run the server, execute ```run.sh```.